RTÉ: Logo

-In 1995, the logo dropped the Brigid's cross, and for the first time placed an accent (fada) on the letter E. RTÉ also formally branded Network Two on screen as part of RTÉ until 1997, when the channel was once more re-branded on screen as N2.
-The three letters are a modern take on Celtic scripting.
+In 1995, the RTÉ logo removed its Brigid's cross, and for the first time placed an accent (fada) on the letter E. In addition, RTÉ formally branded Network Two on-screen as part of RTÉ until 1997, when the channel was again rebranded on-screen as N2.
+The three letters in RTÉ's logo are a modern take on Celtic script.
 The Brigid's cross was seen on many RTÉ One television idents until 2003 and remains on the headed paper of RTÉ, while a variation of the 1966 cross is used by RTÉ's Graphic Design Department.
-Since 2004 all RTÉ service use the 1996 logo as part of their Identity.
+Since 2004, all RTÉ services have used the 1996 logo as part of their identity.

-In September 2014, RTÉ re-branded its network following a tending process introduced in February 2014.
-In 2015 RTÉ Archives launched a new logo which incorporated the 1969 branding for the word "Archive".
+In September 2014, RTÉ rebranded its network after a tendering process introduced in February 2014.
+In 2015, RTÉ Archives launched a new logo which incorporated the 1969 branding for the word Archive.